XMedius HIPAA Hub

 - All files are stored in ephemeral locations that will self-delete after a set period of time, so you don’t need to keep track of legacy shares.

-XM Connect is a Unified Communications platform that delivers interoperability for the multivendor UC environments that most organizations find themselves in.
+CX-E is a Unified Communications platform that delivers interoperability for the multivendor UC environments that most organizations find themselves in.
 It features a suite of productivity-enhancing apps, including secure unified messaging functionality, which allows staff to access their voicemail anywhere via steaming to a mobile app, but does not allow the file to be downloaded or transferred outside your system.
 This helps prevent sensitive information from being exposed in audio form.

 HIPAA compliance made easy